|

 could come back for himor for one of the others.
 If only

-Legolas."
+of injuring Legolas."

 "No one could have done more than you did, my lady,"

-his hand on her shoulder.
+his hand upon her shoulder.

 in and out of the castle?
 How is it that he can move about unseen?"